-On Wednesday 10th June, Go Live Theatre, EMG and Runway Entertainment collaborated on an Education Matinee of The Hunger Games: On Stage at the Troubadour Canary Wharf Theatre.
+On Wednesday 10 June, Go Live Theatre, EMG and Runway Entertainment collaborated to host a special Education Matinee of The Hunger Games: On Stage at the Troubadour Canary Wharf Theatre.

-Go Live Theatre invited state secondary schools, SEND specialist schools and Pupil Referral Units for an afternoon of extraordinary stunts and epic illusions.
-This was the first time Go Live Theatre have collaborated with The Hunger Games and there was a very strong uptake, with this schools-only performance selling out in just two hours!
+Go Live Theatre invited state secondary schools, SEND specialist schools, and Pupil Referral Units for an afternoon of extraordinary stunts and epic illusions.
+Marking Go Live Theatre’s first-ever collaboration with The Hunger Games, the event saw phenomenal demand, with this schools-only performance selling out in just two hours!

-This Education Matinee proved to be a success with 100% of teachers stating the experience met their expectations and 97% of pupils expressing an interest in returning to the theatre:
+The Education Matinee was a resounding success: 100% of teachers stated the experience met their expectations, and 97% of pupils expressed an interest in returning to the theatre.

-Teacher Testimonials highlighted that the subsidised pricing removed vital financial barriers and that the production provided excellent creative inspiration for arts education in school:
+They highlighted that the subsidised pricing removed vital financial barriers and provided excellent creative inspiration for arts education in schools:

 “The ability to allow young people to access the performing arts is pivotal to my teaching practise.
 Drama is a pathway to allow students with learning differences to make sense of the world around them and to build social and emotional skills beyond the basic subject.
 Accessing high-quality theatre excels this process beyond measure.
 Thank you for your partnerships with schools to allow us to jointly make this possible for the children whose lives we all impact.”